project-sunbird/project-sunbird.github.io/pages/developer-docs/installation/keycloak_realm_configuration.md

 ---
 type: landing
-directory: developer-docs/installation/
+directory: developer-docs/installation
-title: Keycloak Configurations
+title: Configuring Keycloak
-page_title: Keycloak Configurations
+page_title: Keycloak Configuration
-description: About how developer can configure keycloak
+description: Keycloak configuration
+published: true
 allowSearch: true
 ---
+## Getting Started

+Getting started with keycloak is explained in the following [link] (http://www.keycloak.org/docs/latest/getting_started/index.html), it has step-by-step process to run and up the keycloak server locally.
-Sunbird uses Keycloak as the identity and authentication provider.
+If you are new to Keycloak,get started from here and its good to run and up the server locally and play around with it and understand the system.Sunbird uses Keycloak as the identity and authentication provider.

+## Access Keycloak
 Once the sunbird services are set up, navigate to https://sunbird.example.com/auth/admin (Assuming you've set up sunbird on sunbird.example.com) to access the Keycloak administration.

 ## Setting the Admin password

-1. Log into the docker container which is running your keycloak service by following below commands
+- Log into the docker container which is running your keycloak service by following below commands
-<br /><br />
 <pre>
 # Find where the container is running
 docker service ps keycloak1
 # If you are running all services on single server no need to SSH
 # If you are in a different server, SSH into node running keycloak
-ssh (node-running-keycloak-container)
+ssh <node-running-keycloak-container>
 # Find the keycloak container ID
 docker ps | grep keycloak
 # Login to container
-docker exec -uroot -it (container-ID) sh
+docker exec -uroot -it <container-ID> sh
 </pre>

-2. Change to the keycloak root directory (most likely `/opt/jboss/keycloak`)
+- Change to the keycloak root directory (most likely `/opt/jboss/keycloak`)

-3. Run the following script to set the administrative user and password
+- Run the following script to set the administrative user and password
 ```bash
 $ ./bin/add-user-keycloak.sh -u <admin> -p <yourpassword>
 ```